constantinpape/z5/README.md

 ### Python

-The python API is very similar to h5py.
+The Python API is very similar to h5py.
 Some differences are:
 - The constructor of `File` takes the boolean argument `use_zarr_format`, which determines whether the zarr or N5 format is used (if set to `None`, an attempt is made to automatically infer the format).